-Open for applications: the DM Trust
+Open for applications: The DM Trust

-Funds are available to groups, individuals or organisations aiming to raise industry standards either by nurturing talent or promoting responsible marketing.
+Funds are available to groups, individuals or organisations to raise industry standards either by nurturing talent or promoting responsible marketing.

 Derek Holder Legacy Fund